Introducing Nuemark: A Markdown dialect for rich, interactive content

 A content-first approach to web development

 Nuemark is a standalone library that works under Bun, Node, and Deno.
-However, it is best served together with Nue and its s universal hot-reloading capability.
+However, it is best served together with Nuekit and its universal hot-reloading capability.
 Just edit your content freely and see the page shaping up in your browser in real time.

 Manage content like a hacker

 Nuemark is designed for content creation.
 It's a simple, concise syntax that is easy to learn.
-It's pure content with no HTML, CSS, or JavaScript so it's hard to break things up.
+It is pure content, with no HTML, CSS, or JavaScript, so it's hard to break things.

 [.]